Guide to Crypto Taxes in Singapore for 2023

 Accounting methods for crypto tax in Singapore

-There is no capital gains tax in Singapore, and the country does not give clear guidelines on how and whether to categorize business activity as taxable trading income or tax-free capital gains.
+Singapore has no capital gains tax, and the country does not give clear guidelines on categorizing business activity as taxable trading income or tax-free capital gains.

-The commonly used accounting methods in Singapore are FIFO, LIFO and Weighted Average.
+Singapore's commonly used crypto accounting methods are FIFO, LIFO, and Weighted Average.
 Learn more in our helpful article about how to calculate your crypto taxes.

 Here are answers to some frequently asked questions about crypto tax Singapore regulation and crypto taxes in Singapore.